Lartsch/FediAct/README.md

     - Name: FediFollow
 5. Click OK, Firefox will close - reopen it
 6. FediFollow will now be available in the Add-ons menu of Firefox Nightly

+To update the addon instantly, simply remove and re-install it.
+Not sure when/if auto-update triggers in Firefox.

 I included all of the default add-ons in the custom collection, so you will not miss out on any of those.
 Of course, you can create [your own collection](https://support.mozilla.org/en-US/kb/how-use-collections-addonsmozillaorg) as well.